hannes-marais/innovation-algebra/README.md

 ## Citing IA

-IA is powerful and can automate a lot.
+Innovation Algebra, in the right hands, is a extremely powerful ally.
+It can explore & research so far and wide in a single session that it can you look super-human.
 So I understand that there might be reluctance to mention the contribution of IA to your work, research, and/or creative content, so please feel free to not cite IA.
+Welcome to the club of secret cyborgs :)

 If do you post about IA, please use [**#InnovationAlgebra**](https://twitter.com/search?q=%23InnovationAlgebra&src=typed_query) so we can find it!

 I appreciate feedback and success stories from the innovation trenches.
 Reach out via Twitter [@HiDeeeps](https://twitter.com/HiDeeeps) or [LinkedIn](https://www.linkedin.com/in/hannesmarais/).